thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/commands.md

 grid-intensity exporter --region=PT
 ```

-The command above will start a Prometheus server that exposes grid intensity data at `localhost:8000/metrics`.
+The command above will start a Prometheus exporter that exposes grid intensity data at `localhost:8000/metrics`.
 In this example we use the default Ember dataset, and return data for Portugal (`PT`).

 ### See also